benrodenhaeuser/benrodenhaeuser.github.io/content/_drafts/pen-material.md

 - Allow to manipulate shapes and groups of shapes
 - Easy to render
 - Take into account hierarchical relations between shapes: compose shapes into groups and be able to treat the group as a single whole
-- Not tied up to a particular rendering engine
+- Not tied up to a particular rendering engine (why?)
 - Extensible: besides grouping as an operation for composing shapes, there are more advanced operations like intersecting shapes or taking their union (*Boolean operations*), or using one shape as a clipping mask for another
 - While Pen does not implement these features, we require extensibility in the sense that implementing some of these advanced features should not force us to start from scratch